amerkelz/STAT628-Module3-Group6/README.md

 - flight data.Rmd: preprocess the flight data and separate them into years
 - connect_flight_weather.ipynb: process and merge the flight and weather data
 - snow_correction.ipynb: add back snowfall data from original raw data
 - model.ipynb: develop the cancellation and delay models.
-The final models are saved as pickle files to be used by the Shiny app
+The final models are saved as pickle files to be used by the Shiny app.
+Also has some data visualization code.
 - final_visualization.Rmd: create trend analysis visualizations, which can be found in the images directory

 ### Data Directory Contents: